XookSuut a code for modeling circular and non-circular flows on 2D velocity maps: testing

-As an example of it use, we run \xs~on a simulated velocity map.
-This is the velocity field of a galaxy at 31.4 Mpc with an optical radius of 32\arcsec.
-We model a velocity field with an oval distortion described by Eq.~\ref{bissymetric}.
-For the rotation curve we adopt the parameterization from \cite{Bertola1991}.
-The noncircular motions were modeled using the Gamma probability density function, Gamma(2,3.5) for describing the $V_{2,t}$ component and Gamma(2,3) for $V_{2,r}$.
-The constant parameters were set to $\phi_{\mathrm{disk}}^{\prime} = 77^{\circ}$, $\phi_{\mathrm{bar}} = 35^{\circ}$, $i = 55^{\circ}$, $x_c = 161.5 $, $y_c = 185.2$ and $V_{sys} = 2140$~\kms.
-The field--of--view (FoV) is defined as $64\arcsec\times74\arcsec$ and the pixel scale was set to $0.2$\arcsec.
-We add random noise to the line--of--sight (LoS) velocities at each pixel with a Gaussian distribution centered at 0~\kms~and $\sigma = 20$~\kms.
-Finally we convolved the image to decrease its spatial resolution simulating a circular point-spread-function (PSF) with a Gaussian function with a full width at half maximum (FWHM) of $3.53 \arcsec$.
+As an example of its use, we run \xs~on a simulated velocity map.
+This is the velocity field of a galaxy at 31.4 Mpc with a 32\arcsec~optical radius.
+We model a velocity field with an oval distortion described by Eq.~\ref{bisymmetric}.
+For the rotation curve we adopt the parameterization from \citet{Bertola1991}.
+The non--circular motions were modeled using the Gamma probability density function; Gamma(2,3.5) for describing the $V_{2,t}$ component and Gamma(2,3) for $V_{2,r}$.
+The constant parameters were set to $\phi_{\mathrm{disk}}^{\prime} = 77^{\circ}$, $\phi_{\mathrm{bar}} = 35^{\circ}$, $i = 55^{\circ}$, $x_0 = 76.5 $, $y_0 = 75.2$ and $V_{sys} = 2142$~\kms.
+The field of view (FoV) is defined as $64\arcsec\times74\arcsec$ and the pixel scale was set to $0.5$\arcsec.
+Finally we convolved the image for decreasing its spatial resolution.
+We simulate a circular PSF with a 2D Gaussian function with a $1 \arcsec$ full width at half maximum (FWHM).
+We perturb the velocity profiles by adding Gaussian noise centered in zero and a standard deviation of $5$~\kms.